 This project explores the different modalities of the portrait and analyzes its historical relevance.
 An artistic genre that responds to the natural aspiration of man to perpetuate his appearance, to transcend, either as a symbol of authority, family, social memory or identity sign.
 The deconstruction of the iconic image of the huaco mochica portrait (precedent of the representation of the human face in ancient Peru) and its subsequent reconstruction through references, generates new iconographies with their respective meanings and signifiers of the current Peruvian.
-Culture transcends through us, it cannot remain static because it could disappear.
-By appropriating history and adapting it to our daily lives, we make it our own.
+Culture transcends through us, if remains static it disappears.
+By appropriating the signs of history and adapting it to our daily lives we make it our own.
 It lives with us and, therefore, transcends and we transcend.
-‘So what do we do with our History?” brings us closer to the reflection of the different functions that human representation has fulfilled - and keeps fulfilling - always closely linked to the concept of identity and collective-historical memory.
+“So what do we do with our History?” brings us closer to the reflection of the different functions that human representation has fulfilled - and keeps fulfilling - always closely linked to the concept of identity and collective-historical memory.

 My sensorial landscape for the last decade has been informed, in great part, by Peruvian traditional cultural values and aesthetics.
-My intention is to bring history to the present, bringing it out of the bookshelves, refreshing it, reinforcing identity in order to keep on the process of transcendence.
+My intention is to create new iconography in order to bring Peruvian history into modern consciousness.